 Develop healthcare programs that target the elderly

-There is a chance in healthcare for the elderly.
 The demands for better health services by the aging population immense.
 China has the largest population in the world, and it additionally has the greater number of old people.
 If UnitedHealth Group Inc. targets this population by developing programs that suit these people will be of benefit.
 A large number of clients will give the company a competitive edge as well as preference in the market.

 Invest more resources towards digital health and medical tourism